top of page

 Location: Texas Tech University, Lubbock, TX

-Eligibility: At least 17 years of age by the program start date, and should graduate in 2023 or 2024 (U.S. and International)
+Eligibility: At least 17 years of age by the program start date (U.S. and International)

 CS4CS introduces high school students to the fundamentals of cybersecurity and computer science.
 Covering a wide range of subjects including “white-hat” hacking, cryptography, steganography, digital forensics, privacy, and data usage, the program equips students with knowledge crucial in today’s expanding cyber industry.
 The curriculum includes hands-on learning with software tools for detecting cyber threats, exploring how ciphers safeguard networks, and honing coding abilities.